 Key objectives of the procurement function are to support the NSS Financial Sustainability Strategy and ensuring value for money for Scottish taxpayers.
-Throughout the reporting year we faced challenging market conditions, characterised by high inflation levels and increased energy costs resulting from the war in Ukraine, global supply chain issues and labour shortages.
-These factors exerted significant cost pressures, amounting to a net -£58,111 cost pressure for 2022-23.
+Throughout the reporting year we faced challenging market conditions, characterised by high inflation levels, increased energy costs, global supply chain issues and labour shortages.
+These factors exerted significant cost pressures, amounting to a net - £6,000 cost pressure for 2023-24.

-However, despite these challenges our procurement team managed to achieve a cost avoidance of £1.1M.
+However, despite these challenges our procurement team managed to achieve a cost avoidance of £195,000.
 This substantial saving was the result of effective supplier engagement and the implementation of competitive tendering processes.

 For example, we reduced costs and secured financial savings through the implementation of strategic sourcing processes and re-evaluating our procurement strategies.
-This resulted in cost avoidances in various areas, including primary blood group analysers (£586k) and via reduced energy costs relating to mechanical handling equipment, resulting in a cost avoidance of £167k.
+This resulted in cost avoidances in various areas, including clinical apheresis (£87k), blood analysers (£85k) and reagents (£23k).